LypGitHub/vue-mvvm/README.md

 # build for production with minification
 npm run build

+# build for test with minification
+npm run buildtest

 # build for production and view the bundle analyzer report
 npm run build --report